 We email Nevada AAP updates to chapter members once or twice a month.
 Non-members are also welcome to subscribe to our email list.
 Follow this link to view the most recent update and to join the email list.

 Do you wish you could get your patients and their families to exercise more?
 Is there a pediatric health topic you want to educate the public about?
-In both Reno and Las Vegas, the Nevada AAP leads free, family-friendly walks to bring our community together in a safe environment to experience health education and inspiration.
-Please help us market these events to your patients or, better yet, join us yourself and talk with Nevada AAP leaders at the event about leading a future Walk with a Doc yourself!
-Click here for more details.
+Nevada WWAD program does just that!
+Please help us market our Las Vegas and Reno WWAD events to your patients or, better yet, join us yourself!
+Click here for details.

 Immunize Nevada has great, FREE, handouts and other tools to assist pediatricians with vaccination education.
 They will send you materials for free -- all you have to do is ask.
 Follow the link to learn more and print an order form.